yeoman-projects/generator-jhipster-concourse-ci/README.md

 # Introduction

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application to generate [concourse ci](https://concourse-ci.org/) configuration files.

 # Prerequisites